Monday, June 18, 2012

 Wall Street

 After our stroll through the financial district we walked across the Brooklyn Bridge.
 It was about a mile each direction and as you can tell walking across the bridge was very popular that day.
 The pedestrian part of the bridge is above the vehicle section of the bridge.
 There are two lanes, one for bikes and one for pedestrians.
+This is a view of midtown from the bridge.

 And this is a view of lower Manhattan from the bridge.